OpenWALAS/OpenWALAS.github.io/_pages/index.md

 - -***macOS***: direct double click 'OpenWALAS.DWG' to install the software.
 - *The other versions of the executive programs* [*click here* ](https://github.com/OpenWALAS/OpenWALAS.github.io/tree/master/bin).

-### - Documents
+### - Documentation

-[The documentations](doc/OpenWALAS V1.0 User Manual.pdf ) cover the basics of installing and using them.
+[The documentations](doc/OpenWALAS V1.0 User Manual.pdf ) cover the basic information of installing and using them.

 ### - Examples